ARMmbed/mbed-os-5-docs/docs/reference/configuration/Platform.md

     Description: Set to 1 to enable thread stats.
 When enabled the function mbed_stats_thread_get_each returns non-zero data.
 See mbed_stats.h for more information
     Defined by: library:platform
     No value set
+Name: platform.use-mpu
+    Description: Use the MPU if available to fault execution from RAM and writes to ROM.
+Can be disabled to reduce image size.
+    Defined by: library:platform
+    Macro name: MBED_CONF_PLATFORM_USE_MPU
+    Value: 1 (set by library:platform)
 ```